 Taking these notes can be useful 2, 6, or 10 months down the line, when you compile all your notes into a document that demands compensation for your injuries.
 These notes will provide important details about what happened, how you suffered, and will be more reliable than trusting your memory.

 Choosing a personal injury lawyer in Houston to represent you will be one of the most important decisions you make.
 Your choice should be based on both a personal connection and research.
 Your lawyer should be compassionate, but also confident.
 They should have experience with personal injury law and a reputation for aggressively pursuing fair compensation.
 Make a list of personal qualities that are important to you, and make sure your chosen attorney represents these values.
 In the meantime, consult this list of questions that will help verify your attorney’s credentials and experience:

 By asking these questions, you’ll have a better idea if your chosen firm is a good fit.

-At the Law Offices of Gordon, Elias, & Seeley LLP, our practice is based on one core belief: that you should never have to pay the price for someone else’s negligence.
+At the Houston based Law Offices of Gordon, Elias, & Seeley, LLP, our practice is based on one core belief: that you should never have to pay the price for someone else’s negligence.
 Let us put our years of experience to work for you.
 Contact us for a free case evaluation.
 You won’t pay a penny unless we win.